 With a degree in engineering mechanics, our graduates design, measure and analyze complex structures in everything from networks of human cells and novel materials constructed at the nanoscale, to roller coasters and spacecraft.
 Engineering mechanics is the home of aerospace engineering at UW-Madison.
 Our curriculum prepares students for careers in a wide variety of fields, including health, clean energy, space exploration, and many more.
 As one of the smaller engineering majors, we focus on building a community that supports our students' success during their degree and as they launch their careers.

-Graduates of engineering mechanics apply their expertise at every scale.
+Graduates of engineering mechanics apply their expertise in a variety of areas.

-At the infrastructure scale, wind turbines, wave power systems, transmission towers, and pipelines all respond to their environments in different ways.
+Wind turbines, wave power systems, transmission towers, and pipelines all respond to their environments in different ways.
 The safety and performance of these systems depend on a detailed understanding of how the environmental forces lead to deformations and vibrations that might cause failure.
-Principles of aerospace engineering are important when wind and water are involved as their flows make the analysis even more challenging, requiring new skills and analytical tools.
+Principles of aerospace engineering are important when wind and water are involved as their flows make the analysis even more challenging, requiring sophisticated mathematical and analytical tools.

-At slightly smaller scales, engineering mechanics is fundamental to the design and innovation of vehicles of every type, from sports cars to tractors to aircraft to satellites.
-Engineering mechanics can provide insight to expand the way these vehicles are used while making their operation more sustainable.
-For some, aerospace engineering sheds light on their aerodynamic interaction with their environment, as well as the propulsion systems and complexity of controlling vehicles in flight.
+At slightly smaller scales, engineering mechanics is fundamental to the design and innovation of vehicles of every type, from sports cars to tractors to aircraft and satellites.
+Understanding engineering mechanics principles can provide insight to expand the way these vehicles are used while making their operation more sustainable.
+For some vehicles, aerospace engineering sheds light on their aerodynamic interaction with their environment, as well as the propulsion systems and complexity of controlling vehicles in flight.
 Landing a rover on Mars requires engineering mechanics to design the rover itself as well as the delivery system.

 Modern technology allows us to fabricate machines at the microscopic scale with moving parts that are only visible under a microscope.
 Understanding how these micromachines respond to forces from each other or their environment is important to ensure that they function correctly.
 At this same scale, we can build novel materials whose properties depend on the microscopic structures that define them rather than their chemical composition.
-Engineering mechanics allows us to design these materials with properties that aren’t seen in nature.
+Engineering mechanics allows us to design these materials with properties that are not found in nature.

 Our curriculum starts with a rich physics and math base to prepare our graduates for advanced analytical and computational skills that they will apply to this range of technologies.
 We transition from these fundamentals to engineering problem-solving approaches that can be applied to increasingly complex systems, while students build skills in computational modeling and simulation.
 Students in the aerospace engineering option will take a course in the wind tunnel to refine their understanding of the basics of aerodynamics.